Knight Foundation (Philip H. Knight Charitable Foundation)

 While not explicitly stated, the foundation's giving pattern suggests they do not fund:

-• Organizations without established track records
+• Organisations without established track records

 • Small-scale community projects (unless locally connected)

-• International organizations (focus is domestic U.S.)
+• International organisations (focus is domestic U.S.)

 Governance and Leadership